home-assistant/home-assistant.io/source/_integrations/discovery.markdown

 ### mDNS and UPnP

 Home Assistant must be on the same network as the devices for UPnP discovery to work.
-When running Home Assistant in a [Docker container](/docs/installation/docker/) switch `--net=host` must be used to put it on the host's network, otherwise mDNS and UPnP will not work.
+When running Home Assistant in a [Docker container](/docs/installation/docker/) comand line option `--net=host` or the compose file equivalent network_mode: host` must be used to put it on the host's network, otherwise mDNS and UPnP will not work.

 ### Windows